January 11th, 2012

 8 cloves garlic, chopped

-1-1/2 pounds ground beef, chili-grind or regular
+1-1/2 pounds ground beef (chili-grind or regular)

 1-1/2 pounds stew meat cut into 1/2-inch cubes

-2 tbsp beef bullion granules
+2 tablespoons beef bullion granules

-2-4 tbsp chili powder
+2-4 tablespoons chili powder

-2 tbsp ground cumin
+2 tablespoons ground cumin

-2 tbsp dried oregano
+2 tablespoons dried oregano

-2 tsp cayenne pepper
+2 teaspoon cayenne pepper

-1 28-oz ( 1lb 12 oz) can crushed tomatoes
+1 28-ounce can crushed tomatoes

-3 14-oz cans beef broth
+3 14-ounce cans beef broth

 Sauté the onions, garlic and jalapeños in a little oil until very tender.
 In a very large pot, cook the meat until no longer pink.
 Add the onion mixture.
 Add the remaining ingredients.
 Cook at very low heat for 1-1/2 hours, stirring occasionally.
 Taste, correct the seasonings, and cook for another 1/2 hour.

-Next Recipe
+Next

 Back to Recipe Index